• About

 • It has a significant focus on interactions with faculty, participation and interest in research and related high-impact learning experiences.

-• The survey focuses on the transition to remote instruction, the financial impacts of COVID-19, student health and wellbeing, belonging and engagement, and future plans.
+• The survey focuses on the overall satisfaction of the institution and sense of belonging, the financial impacts of COVID-19, student health and wellbeing, belonging and engagement, and future plans.

 Our intentions with this survey: